We forget things. Our memories are weak. It’s a feature, not a glitch.

-I was sitting outside, listening to the interminable November rainfall and smash onto the rocks below the deck, when I thought that maybe I was a fraud.
+I was sitting outside recently, listening to the interminable November rainfall drop from the sky and smash onto the rocks below the deck, when I thought that maybe I was a fraud.

-Then I stopped overthinking.
-I recognized I was doing it again – minimizing the past.
-I was that sick and it was that bad.
-It’s still bad, some days.
+And then I stopped overthinking.
+I was doing it again – minimizing the past.
+I was that sick and things were that bad.
+They’re still bad, some days and sometimes.

-I’m not the only one who minimizes things.
-We’re not nearly as unique as we sometimes wish we were.
+I’m not the only one who minimizes and rewrites the past.
+We’re not nearly as unique as we wish we were.
 We have much in common with a great many.

-Perhaps because to do so would diminish our ability to thrive?
+Is it because doing so would diminish our ability to thrive?

-What would it be like if those memories were fresh every morning?
-Does anything good come from inflicting ourselves with more pain?
+Does anything good come from deliberately inflicting ourselves with pain?